vkaravir/JSAV/exercises/tutorial-exercise.md

  * ```{reset: <function>}``` The initialization function that resets the exercise. <strong>Required.</strong>
  * ```{compare: <Object or Array>}``` Specifies which properties to compare for the structures.
-In the example below, we set the comparison to be the CSS property ```background-color```, since that is changed when highlighting indices. **Required.**
+In the example above, we set the comparison to be the CSS class ```jsavhighlight```, since that is used to highlight indices. **Required.**

 The full set of options can be found in the